 So, what happens when we can’t get what we want fast?
-We may feel angry, frustrated or resentful.
-What will we do?
-It depends on our tolerance for delayed gratification.
+It’s natural to feel angry, frustrated or resentful.
+But some seem to quickly move past the upset.

 What is Delayed Gratification?

 Delayed gratification is the ability to endure something difficult gracefully, to later achieve something worthwhile.
 In a culture that practically forbids discomfort, it’s a valuable skill.
 It helps us calmly work toward something important, develop excellence, or reach a personal goal, for example.

-Delayed gratification allows us to persist through tough situations.
+Delayed gratification allows us to persist calmly through tough situations.